-The U.S. Department of Health & Human Services, or HHS, has uploaded some security and IT risk assessment guidance and pledges to release more; but that guidance speaks only in general terms about
+The U.S. Department of Health & Human Services, or HHS, has uploaded some security and IT risk assessment guidance and pledges to release more; but that guidance speaks only in general terms about Health Insurance Portability and Accountability Act (HIPAA) compliance.

 Health care leaders looking for a clearer roadmap for risk management can turn to the International Electrotechnical Commission's IEC 80001-1 standard, which outlines in detail the health IT risk assessment process for implementing software, devices and new infrastructure.